NasalDaemon/clazz/README.md

 // Add some elements to the SoA persons.push_back("John Smith", 21); // Construct and move in place persons.emplace_back("John Doe", 22); // Construct in place
-persons.emplace_back(arg age = 23, arg name = "Joe Moe"); // Construct in place with designated initialiser
+persons.emplace_back(let age = 23, let name = "Joe Moe"); // Construct in place with designated initialiser

 // Creates one block of memory in one memory allocation for use by all fields,
 // with elements to be arranged in column-wise order in the memory block.